-Income taxes vary from the amount that would be computed by applying the Canadian federal and BC combined statutory income tax rate of 27.0 per cent (2022 - 27.0 per cent) to earnings before income taxes as shown in the following table for the years ended December 31:
+Income taxes vary from the amount that would be computed by applying the Canadian federal and BC combined statutory income tax rate of 27.0 percent (2023 - 27.0 percent) to earnings before income taxes as shown in the following table for the years ended December 31:

-2023 2022
+2024 2023

 Combined statutory income tax rate 27.0% 27.0%

 (\$ millions)

-Statutory income tax rate applied to earnings before income taxes 20 20
+Statutory income tax rate applied to earnings before income taxes 22 20

+Difference between capital cost allowance and amounts expensed for accounting

+purposes (5) (6)

 Items capitalized for accounting but expensed for income tax purposes (3) (3)

-Difference between capital cost allowance and amounts expensed for accounting

-purposes (6) (8)

 Difference between employee future benefits paid and amounts expensed for

 accounting purposes (1) (1)

+Difference between taxable portion of reserves and amounts expensed for accounting

+purposes 1 (1)

 Difference between regulatory accounting items and amounts claimed for tax

-purposes (1) 4

-Difference between taxable portion of reserves and amounts expensed for

-accounting purposes (1) -
+purposes - (1)

-Actual income tax expense 8 12
+Actual income tax expense 14 8

-Effective income tax rate 11.0% 16.1%
+Effective income tax rate 16.3% 11.0%

-Taxation years 2018 and prior are no longer subject to examination in Canada.
-An examination of the open tax years subsequent to 2018 by the Canada Revenue Agency could result in a change in the liability for unrecognized tax benefits.
+Taxation years 2019 and prior are no longer subject to examination in Canada.
+An examination of the open tax years subsequent to 2019 by the Canada Revenue Agency could result in a change in the liability for unrecognized tax benefits.